-The Travelers legal entities have a discrete internal audit function based in London which reports into the Head of Internal Audit in the United States.
-Each Business Unit and function within the Company is subject to internal audit review on a 2-3 year cycle.
+Each Business Unit and function within the Company is subject to internal audit review on a two to three year cycle.
 An audit plan is prepared each year and approved by the Audit Committee and Board.
 Reports are issued following each audit and circulated to senior management, both locally and within the group in the United States.
 The resolution of issues identified are tracked to ensure they are addressed on a timely basis.

-The audit plan gives consideration to the materiality of each area, to the results of prior years' audits and to the quantum of change being experienced across each area of the business.
+The audit plan considers the materiality of each area, to the results of prior years' audits and to the quantum of change being experienced across each area of the business.
 The current year's plan is therefore determined on a risk-based selection of areas to be addressed.
 The plan is sufficiently flexible to be changed mid-year if new circumstances arise.
 Any proposed changes in scope are agreed by the Audit Committee and Board before being implemented.

-Internal Audit evaluates the adequacy and effectiveness of the internal controls in each areas it audits and structures its work around four key risk management objectives, namely:
+Internal Audit evaluates the adequacy and effectiveness of the internal controls in each area it audits and structures its work around four key risk management objectives, namely:

 - Financial statement integrity

 - · Operational effectiveness

-- · Compliance with local laws and regulations
+- Compliance with local laws and regulations

 - System and data integrity

-The Internal Audit Function is managed by the Head of Internal Audit, who is a local employee but has a direct reporting line to the Group's Head of Internal Audit based in Hartford, United States.
-The Head of Internal Audit has no other role within the Company and has no additional responsibilities.
-In addition the Head of Internal Audit has a direct reporting line to the Chairman of the Audit Committee and meets each year with the Audit Committee without executive management in attendance.
+The Internal Audit Function is managed by the Head of Internal Audit, who is an employee of the Company but has a direct reporting line to the Group's Head of Internal Audit based in Hartford, United States.
+The Head of Internal Audit has no other role within the Company and has no additional responsibilities